Knowing how to create a film budget is a tall order.

 Sure, you could use Movie Magic or other budgeting software.

-But when you're trying to get investors to finance your project, you may not have the money upfront for anything like that.
+But when you're trying to get investors to finance your project, you may not have the money upfront for that.
 And if you're an independent filmmaker, making room in your budget for software is probably the last thing on your mind.